jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 This graph illustrates how coupling increases and cohesion decreases as the distance between elements expands.
 An update with a larger footprint will require more time, coordiation, buy-in and cost, than an update with a smaller footprint.
 For example, modifications scoped to a few statements only require the resources of one or two developers.
 Modifications scoped to systems require multiple teams and possibly multiple companies.

 # Coupling and Cohesion Examples
 I struggled to describe coupling and cohesion examples in my previous [blog](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html).

+## Real World Examples
 I used the [screw/screwdriver](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#cohesion) example to describe high cohesion, but it’s coupling too.
 I guess it depends upon how easily you can find a matching screwdriver when you need it.
 And while I initially liked my [Reese’s Peanut Butter Cup](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#coupling) example, I’m not sure what I was trying to convey.
 Chocolate and peanut butter definitely have separate identities, which implies coupling, but darn it, when combined in a Reese’s Cup, they sure feel like a cohesive unit.

 <img src="https://media.freemalaysiatoday.com/wp-content/uploads/2024/03/4d813c58-box.jpg" alt="Meal Kit" title="Image Source: https://www.freemalaysiatoday.com/category/leisure/2024/03/02/meals-in-minutes-cooking-made-simple-for-the-busy-malaysian/" width = "35%" align="right" style="padding-right: 20px;">

 I think I have another real-world example high cohesion and low coupling: meal kits.
 Each meal kit has all the ingredients required to make the meal without any extraneous ingredients.
 You don’t have to purchase different meal kits to make a meal either.
 If a meal is updated, it only affects that meal’s kit.

+## Software Design Examples
+State Machine

+Strategy/Template Method

 # Contracts
 We cannot avoid coupling, but we want to keep it limited and loose.
 How can we manage that?